About the IBIZ Districts Program

 We invite you to explore each of the IBIZ Districts and you’ll be speaking local in no time!

-In 2004, Austin Independent Business Alliance (AIBA) embarked on a program to create Independent Business Investment Zones – IBIZ Districts – in furtherance of AIBA’s greater mission to promote the economic and cultural importance of supporting Austin’s locally owned businesses.
+In 2004, Austin Independent Business Alliance (AIBA) embarked on a program to create Independent Business Investment Zones – IBIZ Districts –to further achieve AIBA’s greater mission to promote the economic and cultural importance of supporting Austin’s locally owned businesses.
 The Districts are clusters of such businesses in neighborhoods throughout the city.
 The criteria for an IBIZ District include:

 - At least 75% locally owned businesses—currently all districts host 95% to 100% locally owned businesses